BehymerTech/BehymerTechSite/content/posts/about.md

 - Point of sale and other line of business application support
 - Documentation and training

-## Services
-- Computer and device repair
-- Equipment purchasing guidance
-- Network design, installation, and troubleshooting
-- Wireless network configuration
-- Customized training
-- Basic security assessments and planning

 ## Sercurity
 - Security auditing
 - Policy consultation and training
+- Building red and blue team cyber security labs